 Sam Meech’s Punchcard Economy banner, referencing the 888 movement which campaigned for regulating working hours, was created on domestic knitting machines.
 Manifesting information submitted by self-employed creatives via virtual punchcards, Meech turns work patterns into knitting patterns and online data into a banner in the old trade-unions tradition.

 Staying in the physical realm, Thickear ask visitors for an even greater level of engagement.
-Using the visual and performative language of bureaucratic exchange, this ODI commission invites the FutureEverything Festival audience to fill in forms (in three copies!), file the information at the ODI office, and analyse the hard copy data at their desks at Lighthouse.
+Using the visual and performative language of bureaucratic exchange, this ODI commission invites the FutureEverything Festival audience to fill in forms (in triplicate), file the information at the ODI office, and analyse the hard copy at Lighthouse.

 James Brooks takes the liberty to transform real official information from the practical to the fantastical in a final act of data subversion.
 Arranging EU embassies telephone numbers in fictional call logs that may never happen, he creates new narratives out of static data, presented as abstract modernist compositions.